 Using Quick Oats and Not Instant

 Barbara Bush’s Chocolate Chip Cookies recipe is also interesting because it calls for instant oats rather than Old Fashioned or Quick Cooking.
 Not counting steel cut, the most common are types of oats are Old Fashioned, Quick Cooking and Instant.
-Instant oats are the most processed of the three, usually come in packets, and cook up a little mushier than Old Fashioned or Quick Cooking.
-They’re generally not called for in recipes, and since I can’t imagine Barbara Bush breaking open 6 or 7 packets of Instant, I’m thinking the type she used were the Quick Cooking — though I don’t know for sure.
+Instant oats are the most processed of the three, usually come in packets, and cook up a little mushy.
+They’re generally not called for in recipes, and since I can’t imagine Barbara Bush breaking open 6 or 7 packets of Instant, I’m thinking she used the Quick Cooking.
 Maybe I’ll test with Instant, too.

 Barbara Bush’s Chocolate Chip Cookies Size